SchmidtDSE/afscgap/README.md

 <br>

 ## Purpose
-Unofficial microlibrary for interacting with the API for [bottom trawl surveys](https://www.fisheries.noaa.gov/alaska/commercial-fishing/alaska-groundfish-bottom-trawl-survey-data) from the [Ground Fish Assessment Program (GAP)](https://www.fisheries.noaa.gov/contact/groundfish-assessment-program), a dataset produced by the [Resource Assessment and Conservation Engineering (RACE) Division](https://www.fisheries.noaa.gov/about/resource-assessment-and-conservation-engineering-division) of the [Alaska Fisheries Science Center (AFSC)](https://www.fisheries.noaa.gov/about/alaska-fisheries-science-center) as part of the National Oceanic and Atmospheric Administration ([NOAA Fisheries](https://www.fisheries.noaa.gov/)).
+Unofficial microlibrary for interacting with the API for [bottom trawl surveys](https://www.fisheries.noaa.gov/alaska/commercial-fishing/alaska-groundfish-bottom-trawl-survey-data) from the [Ground Fish Assessment Program (GAP)](https://www.fisheries.noaa.gov/contact/groundfish-assessment-program), a dataset produced by the [Resource Assessment and Conservation Engineering (RACE) Division](https://www.fisheries.noaa.gov/about/resource-assessment-and-conservation-engineering-division) of the [Alaska Fisheries Science Center (AFSC)](https://www.fisheries.noaa.gov/about/alaska-fisheries-science-center) as part of the National Oceanic and Atmospheric Administration's Fisheries organization ([NOAA Fisheries](https://www.fisheries.noaa.gov/)).

 <br>

 ### Need
 Scientists and developers working on ocean health have an interest in survey data from organizations like [NOAA Fisheries](https://www.fisheries.noaa.gov/).
-However, interacting with the GAP API from NOAA AFSC in Python requires understanding a complex data schema, how to interact with a proprietary REST data service, forming long query URLs, and navigating pagination.
+However, interacting with the GAP API from NOAA AFSC in Python requires understanding a complex schema, how to interact with a proprietary REST data service, forming long query URLs, and navigating pagination.
 These various elements together may increase the barrier for working with these data, limiting their reach within the Python community.

 <br>